Addiction is the engagement with any substance, activity or experience to the extent that it causes harm to self or others.

-Many times we avoid focusing by denying the addiction.
-Whether the addiction is to a substance (e.g. a drug, nicotine, alcohol, hemp, cannabis, ice, weed, painkillers, sugar, sleeping tablets, steroids etc), activity or experience (e.g sex, food, partying, gambling, shopping, hoarding, romance, housekeeping, exercise, illness etc), you will know you are addicted, because you feel good ONLY in the presence of the substance, activity or experience and you seek it out at all costs regardless of what/who is disrupted or destroyed.
+Whether the addiction is to a substance (e.g. a drug, nicotine, alcohol, hemp, cannabis, ice, weed, painkillers, sugar, sleeping tablets, steroids etc), or to an activity or experience (e.g sex, food, partying, gambling, shopping, hoarding, romance, internet browsing, housekeeping, exercise, illness etc), you will know you are addicted, because you feel good ONLY in the presence of the substance, activity or experience and you seek it out at all costs regardless of what/who is disrupted or destroyed.

 For those whose addiction is sex, It could be seeking to always have sex or not having any sex at all.
 It is one thing to consciously abstain from sex as you work through some release, but if you just find yourself over time feeling low whenever you engage, you may be addicted to not having sex and need to work through the issues causing this.

-Zero tolerance is the threshold point when you become completely internally motivated to reach your recovery goals.
+Zero tolerance is the threshold point when we become completely internally motivated to reach your recovery goals.
+We have deeper clarity and self acceptance around impact and outcome.

 I remember recovering from addiction to sugar and chocolates.
 It was a daily struggle.
 Sugar and chocolates started out being a simple solution to daily stress but they soon turned out to be a deadly vice.
 My blood sugar levels went sky high.
 I only felt good when eating chocolate or having very sweet tea/coffee.
-I could not cut down no matter how much advice I received.
-Or I would cut down and then start again weeks or months later.
+I could not cut down no matter the detrimental effects or how much advice I received.
+Or I would start to cut down and then start again weeks or months later.
 I avoided any focus to identify my triggers, memories, beliefs or emotional blocks causing the addiction.
 After many failed attempts at stopping, I realized that most of all, I did not feel safe.
+I was seeking acceptance outside of myself.

-I needed to create a safe space with a professional as there was no one person that could really hold this space around me.
+I had to accept that I needed help.
+I could not stop it on my own.
+I needed to create a safe space of acceptance and unconditional love with a professional, as there was no one close to me that could really hold this space around me.

-I tried a number of different modalities including mindfulness, Trauma Informed coaching, counselling, energy healing, hypnosis, inner child work etc. I knew I needed help and took the steps I needed again and again to work through my inner issues.
+I tried a number of different recovery modalities including mindfulness, Trauma Informed coaching, counselling, energy healing, hypnosis, inner child work etc. I kept at it over time going back and forth.
+I knew I needed help and took the steps I needed again and again to work through my inner issues.
 I am glad I did not give up.
 It took a couple of years but I tell this personal story so you know It is possible.

 Recovery can be lonely.
 You find yourself having to create distance between you and those who still access the substance, activity or experience.
 But they may be your only circle, so having a safe space or group who understand what you are going through and are non-judgemental is critical.